31 Best Eco-Friendly Mattresses: Organic & Non-Toxic

 Personal Experience: I tested the medium-firm option and found it to still be a little on the soft side.
 If you like a firm mattress, this might not be the brand for you.

 However, the average customer feedback score of 4.9 suggests that most people find it very comfortable, and there is a lot to like about the brand.
-I think this is great value and perfect for anyone who wants a healthy mattress on a budget.
+I think this is great value and perfect for anyone who wants a healthier mattress on a budget.

 Pros & Cons